FoveaCentral/vaccinesignup/.github/ISSUE_TEMPLATE/feature_request.md

 ## Goal

-Explain the purpose of this feature request.
+Explain the purpose of this feature request/enhancement.
 Focus on the problem that needs to be solved and not on a particular solution.
 For example: "Make it easier for users to reset their passwords."

 ## Description